 The park has more than three miles of frontage on Donner Lake and Donner Creek.
-Fishing is not spectacular, though the lake is planted periodically with catch able trout, and sometimes Kokanee along with trout are caught.
-A valid sport fishing license is required and may be purchased in nearby downtown Truckee.
+Fishing is not spectacular, though the lake is planted periodically with catchable trout, and sometimes Kokanee along with trout are caught.
+A valid sport fishing license is required and may be purchased at the Ace Mountain Hardware in nearby downtown Truckee.
 Many fishermen use the park as a base to visit nearby lakes.

 Though the water is cold (65°-68°), many enjoy a refreshing swim in Donner Lake.
 Swimming is allowed at all State Park access points.
-China Cove, on the west end of the Park, offers a roped swimming area, sandy beach, picnic benches, bathrooms and parking.
-For additional swimming options around the Lake that are open to the public, outside of the park, click here to visit the local Recreation & Park District website.
+China Cove, on the west end of the Park, offers a roped swimming area, sandy beach, picnic benches, bathrooms, and parking.
+For additional swimming options around the Lake that are open to the public, outside of the park, visit the local Recreation & Park District website.

 Non-Motorized Water Sports

-Donner Lake is very popular for non-motorized water sports such as paddle boarding, kayaking and sailing.
-Equipment can be rented at the State Park concession during summer months.
+Donner Lake is very popular for non-motorized water sports such as paddle boarding, kayaking, and sailing.
+Equipment can be rented at the State Park concession during the summer months.

 Lakeside Interpretive Trail